The 2020 Programming Competition Rules

 - Contest judges will declare a solution incorrect if it does not execute in less than 1 minute.

-- Grading of submissions is done automatically by a computer using a Unix diff.
+- Grading of submissions is done automatically.
 Any deviation in output, including any extra characters and/or whitespace will cause the submission to be rejected.
 This includes an extra ‘return’/newline character or space at the end of output.
 Team members should familiarize themselves with output methods to avoid unwanted frustration during the competition.

 - Input will be received from the keyboard, and output will be sent to the terminal window.